rigljs/rigl/README.md

 </r-one>
 ```

+You can pass any number of arguments to the **trigger()** method after the event name, which is always specified in its first argument.
+In this case, all passed arguments will be available in the handler for this event, starting with the second parameter in its callback function.
+In this function, the first parameter is always the *Event* object.

-You can pass the current component to the **currentTarget** property of an *Event* object to an event handler function.
-To do this, the keyword *this* is specified in the second argument of the **trigger()** method.
-Such a need may arise when we want to assign the data of the component in which the handler is declared to the component in which the event associated with this handler is raised:
+Such a need may arise when we want to assign the data of the component in which the handler is declared to the component in which the event associated with this handler is raised.
+For example:

 ```html
 <!-- R-ONE component template -->